The Healing Properties of Dandelion

-- It is essential to know whether your area has been treated with herbicides if you are wildcrafting dandelion.
-Do not forage for dandelion on lawns that have been treated with pesticides.
+- Knowing whether your area has been treated with herbicides if you are wildcrafting dandelion is essential.
+Do not forage for dandelions on lawns that have been treated with pesticides.
 For more tips on wildcrafting, view Canine Herbalist Rita Hogan’s webinar on Dandelion for Dogs.

-- Give your furry friend frequent bathroom breaks while serving dandelion.
+- Give your furry friend frequent bathroom breaks while serving dandelions.

-- If your dog is taking medications, consult with your Veterinarian before adding dandelion to their routine, as it is a diuretic and can thin the blood.
+- If your dog takes medications, consult your Veterinarian before adding dandelion to their routine, as it is a diuretic and can thin the blood.

 Have questions about dandelion and if it’s the right herb for your dog?
 Forward all questions here.